ThimbleFire/PSGJ-Winter-2025/README.md

 I guess when we equip an item it'll subscribe to the behaviour which triggers its own behaviour.
 Not sure that'll work for changing controls.
 Maybe attack / projectile direction will be repesented by a value and that value will be offset by the item.
 Oh.
 Yeah that works.
 Like on equip you invert a value and invert it again on re-equip.
 That way you could have a second item that counters the invert so you essentially get all the benefit without the negative.
 Yeah idk, we'll see.
 Kind of irrelevent right now.

+# 18/1/2024 @ 3:37am

+Pretty bad start to day 1.
+Sorta went in circles all afternoon trying to get some old code working.
+It's frustrating, I seem to write my best code while I'm not at home.
+Since my old room data is written in XML I'm gonna try re-use them.